New

 - Medication Alert boxes identify the risks and possible adverse reactions of psychotherapeutic medications

-- Key terms include phonetic pronunciations and text page references, and are listed in a comprehensive glossary, making it easier for students to understand and use mental health terminology
+- Key terms include phonetic pronunciations and text page references, and are listed in a comprehensive glossary, making it easier for you to understand and use mental health terminology

 New Features